 From there, we wandered to one of my favorite places in Seattle, the Olympic Sculpture Garden.
 This part park, part art gallery is a wonderful space of views and sculpture.
 It is wonderful to wander through and find ways that the light, rust, reflections and even puddles amplify the Seattle-ness of the mood.
 Then, it was back in the limo for some 50 year old champagne (it was mind blowingly good) and we were off for the ceremony at the courthouse.

-I really appreciate the beauty of the Seattle courthouse.
+I really appreciate the beauty of the Seattle courthouse for their downtown Seattle elopement.
 In a very young city, there are few places that are covered in marble and have a feel of age in them.
 This is one of those places where the wight of the joyous decision these two were making stood strong.
-After a few tears from everyone in the room, they were married and were off to celebrate the night with drinks and mroe smiles.
+After a few tears from everyone in the room, they were married and were off to celebrate the night with drinks and more smiles.

 Thank you to Graff and Sarah for letting me be a part of this intimate day.
 It was one to remember.